Thinking big: Jasmyn Rana

 There are a lot of moving pieces when it comes to running an e-commerce business.
 Websites and social media pages are apparently not enough.

 Launching a business is step one.
 Step two is actually running the business.
-Eman shared her day-to-day responsibilities as a business owner.
+Bachani shared her day-to-day responsibilities as a business owner.
 She designs three annual footwear collections, and develops products for the rest of Meraki’s categories.
 In addition, she handles partnerships and organizes events.
 She also deals with payroll and finances.
-With all these different tasks to juggle, Eman uses a weekly planner and to-do list to keep herself organized.
+With all these different tasks to juggle, Bachani uses a weekly planner and to-do list to keep herself organized.

 Even though being an entrepreneur is hard work, she enjoys meeting and hearing from customers.
 The best part is getting good reviews.
 At the same time, she also welcomes constructive criticism, because it reflects on how engaged and invested her customers are.
-Eman loves what she does, but also faces some challenges as an entrepreneur.
+Bachani loves what she does, but also faces some challenges as an entrepreneur.
 She realized that entrepreneurs end up dealing with internal challenges more than anything else.

 “Of course things don’t go as planned all the time, but it’s the constant battle in our minds of wanting more, wanting it a certain way, and then just attachment to certain ideas,” she said.